simssj/routeros-scripts/doc/check-lte-firmware-upgrade.md

 Configuration
 -------------

-Notification setting are required for e-mail, matrix and/or telegram.
+Notification setting are required for e-mail and telegram.

 See also
 --------